 - Refrigerate until firm.
 Keep stored in fridge.

-NOTE: To coat your chocolate covered strawberries in chocolate chips or nuts, simply sprinkle with coating immediately after dipping in chocolate.
-The chocolate will harden fast, so be sure to move quickly!
+NOTE: To coat in chocolate chips or nuts, simply sprinkle with coating immediately after dipping in chocolate.
+It will harden fast, so be sure to move quickly!
 Then place on baking sheet to dry.

-I’ve learned a few tricks of the trade from all the times that I’ve made these chocolate dipped strawberries before. :) Check them out below.
+I’ve learned a few tricks of the trade from all the times that I’ve made these before. :) Check them out below.

 - Use ripe, firm strawberries.
 If they start out a little mushy and soft, they’re not going to turn out well.
 The strawberries will leak and the chocolate will most likely crack and break.

-- Make sure your strawberries are completely 100% dry before you dip them in the chocolate.
+- Make sure your strawberries are completely 100% dry before you dip them.
 Even a small droplet of water will make the chocolate not stick.

 - Use good quality chocolate.
 I like to use the Pound Plus bars from Trader Joe’s or Ghirardelli bars because I love the way they taste.
 I’ve used candy melts (the Ghirardelli brand is my favorite) successfully in the past as well.
 I usually use Ghirardelli melting wafers for the white chocolate drizzle.

 - After they’ve been dipped, place on wax paper.
-You can draw a line around the chocolate strawberry with a toothpick (before the chocolate dries), so you have clean lines when they dry and you pull them up.
+You can draw a line around them with a toothpick (before the chocolate dries), so you have clean lines when they dry and you pull them up.

-If drizzling chocolate strawberries, let them chill in the fridge for 5-10 minutes prior to adding the chocolate drizzle.
-The drizzle won’t stick if the dipped strawberries are still wet.
+If drizzling chocolate strawberries, let them chill in the fridge for 5-10 minutes prior to adding the drizzle.
+It won’t stick if the dipped strawberries are still wet.

-To add coatings like nuts or chocolate chips, immediately sprinkle while the dipped strawberries are still wet.
-This will help the coating stick to the chocolate strawberries.
-Make sure to move fast…the chocolate hardens quickly!
+To add coatings like nuts or chocolate chips, immediately sprinkle while the strawberries are still wet.
+This will help the coating stick.
+Make sure to move fast…it hardens quickly!

-- White chocolate drizzle: Dip strawberries in milk or dark chocolate and drizzle with white chocolate.
+- Dip strawberries in milk or dark chocolate and drizzle with white chocolate.

-- Dark chocolate drizzle: Dip strawberries in white chocolate and drizzle with dark chocolate.
+- Dip strawberries in white chocolate and drizzle with dark chocolate.

-To store, place chocolate strawberries in an airtight container and keep in refrigerator.
-I like to place a paper towel at the bottom of my container and add my chocolate strawberries on top.
+To store, place in an airtight container and keep in refrigerator.
+I like to place a paper towel at the bottom of my container and add them on top.
 This helps eliminate any extra condensation.
-The chocolate strawberries will keep in the fridge for 2-3 days.
+They will keep in the fridge for 2-3 days.